Stinger - Chapter 1

 “No, just take me to the barn—I want to get the tractor back together.”

 Gar got in and started the truck then backed away from the boat, carefully maneuvering down the narrow lane until he found a spot to turn.
-As they neared the entrance, Murph rubbed his hands together.
+As they neared the main building, Murph rubbed his hands together.

 “Mind if I crank the heat?”

-“Only the defroster works in this piece of crap,” Gar muttered.
+“The only thing that works is the defroster in this piece of crap,” Gar muttered.
 “My feet are frozen.”

-“I was thinking about parking it a couple feet into a tree, but maybe your idea is better.”
+“I was thinking about parking it a couple feet into a tree, but maybe your idea’s better.”

 Gar slowed as a brand-new Ford pickup pulled into a spot near the marina office.